asciibmt/asciibmt/README.md

 - 👋 Hi, I’m @chhetriabi
-- 👀 I’m interested in Cybersecruity and SysAdmin
+- 👀 Interested in Cybersecruity and SysAdmin Stuff
-- 🌱 I’m currently learning ComptiaSec+
+- 🌱 ISC 2, Comptia Sec+ and TryHackMe in process
 - 📫 Reach me at chhetriabi@gmail.com

 <!---